Katie Muth: Political positions

 Muth supports initiatives such as rebate programs to decrease property taxes, along with ending increasing property taxes.
 She supports increasing taxes for corporations, with an emphasis on the fossil fuel industry.
 She supports state-sponsored healthcare for all.

 2019 budget debate

 During a budget debate in June 2019, Senator Muth took the floor and read a letter from a disabled constituent who relies on the PA General Assistance Program.
 Throughout her reading, Republican Majority Leader Jake Corman of Bellefonte loudly raised a point of order which was not recognized by the president (Democratic Lieutenant Governor John Fetterman).
 The Republican-controlled Senate voted against renewing the program 26–24.

 2020 presidential endorsement

 On November 8, 2019 Muth tweeted her official endorsement of Senator Elizabeth Warren in her bid for President.

+Support of cannabis decriminalization

+Muth was a co-sponsor of Senate Bill 107 in 2021, which sought to decriminalize possession of cannabis.
+In 2023, when the same bill was introduced as Senate Bill 1028, Muth did not initially support it but eventually signed on as the 17th sponsor.
+On January 25, 2024, Muth responded to criticism on X alleging she withdrew support due to pressure from cannabis corporations seeking to profit, stating she was collecting feedback from "stakeholders."

 PSERS

 Muth made headlines when she sued Pennsylvania’s largest public pension system amid a federal investigation into aspects of the agency’s undertakings, saying agency officials have refused to share documents with her, even though she is a board member.
 Muth’s lawsuit said board members are being asked to vote on approximately $1 billion in investments at Thursday’s meeting, “yet attempts to obtain information, data and documents that in her view could better inform” those decisions were rejected.
 The Associated Press has previously reported that subpoenas from federal investigators center on the pension system's purchases of parcels of land in downtown Harrisburg and its calculations about the fund's investment performance that help determine the balance of payments into the system by taxpayers and school employees.